 To support this new audience, we are constantly developing new features for this website so that it can cater for all.

 It is very much a goal of LitRejections that it becomes the resource everyone uses to find the inspiration to recover from rejection.

 Creator & Editor

-The blog posts were written based on his knowledge gleamed from having previously worked for a talent agency, and from the advice bestowed on him by the many industry professionals he has met.
+The blog posts here were written based on his knowledge gleamed from having previously worked for a talent agency, and from the advice bestowed on him by the many industry professionals he has met and worked with.